 The DME will hold three rounds of citywide town halls during the project.
 The town halls will be open to the public and information regarding the town halls will be posted on this site.

-- October 2023: DME will share and solicit feedback on revised student assignment policies and DCPS boundary and feeder scenarios.
+- December 2023 (originally scheduled for November): DME will share and solicit feedback on revised student assignment policies and DCPS boundary and feeder scenarios.

 Specific School Communities

 DME will engage with school communities that may be significantly affected by any boundary or feeder pattern revision scenario.
 These will be determined as the scenarios are developed and information becomes available from the Master Facilities Plan 2023.
+Learn more about school meetings for the Boundary and Student Assignment Study here.
 Additionally, DME will provide a web-based planning tool that will allow community members to explore the potential impacts of various boundary and feeder scenarios.
+Explore the first version of this web tool here.

 Questions or comments?
 Please reach out to the DME's planning and analysis team.